Last Updated on August 8, 2022 by Editorial Staff

 - The kickstand functions well though it sometimes blocks the left arm when down, and the tires stand out in terms of performance and design.

-- Lastly, the Moscow Plus e-bike is affordable.
+- Lastly, this e-bike is affordable.
 This fantastic electric bike is available in stores, and it comes with an economical price tag.